karenlqy/Udacity-Data-Analyst-Nanodegree/P7-AB Testing/P7- AB Test Whether to Launch a Change for Udacity Enrollment Page.md

 ## Recommendation

 From the results above, we can see statistically and practically significant in gross conversion.
-Since the confidence interval contains the lower level of d_min=-0.0075, it is practically significant.
-This means that the net conversion for experiment group goes down at a percentage that may be significant to company's business.
-Since we do not want to significantly reduce the number of students who continue to stay past free trial period and complete the course, I would recommend not to launch this screener at this moment.
+Net conversion is not statistically significant between the two groups but the confidence interval contains the practically significance boundary.
+This means that net conversion might go down at a percentage that significantly affect the business.
+If we conduct the experiment with more power, then there might be a chance that net conversion is also statistically significant.
+But based on the result of this experiment, I would recommend not to launch this screener at this moment.

 ## Follow-Up Experiment